-01 Jun Hurricane-related scams
+01 Jun Hurricane-related scams to be watchful of

 June 1 marks the official start of the 2020 Atlantic hurricane season.
 The Cybersecurity and Infrastructure Security Agency (CISA) warns users to remain on alert for malicious cyber activity targeting potential disaster victims and charitable donors following a hurricane.
 Fraudulent emails – often containing malicious links or attachments – are common after major natural disasters.